chingchenms/llvm/docs/Coroutines.rst

 ------------------------

-In the coroutine shown in the previous section, use of virtual register `%n.val` is separated from the definition by a suspend point, thus, it cannot reside on the stack frame of the coroutine and need to go into the coroutine frame.
+In the coroutine shown in the previous section, use of virtual register `%n.val` is separated from the definition by a suspend point, it cannot reside on the stack frame of the coroutine since it will go away once coroutine is suspended and therefore need to go into the coroutine frame.

-Other members of the coroutine frame will be an address of a resume and destroy functions representing the instructions that needs to be executed when coroutine is resumed and destroyed respectively.
+Other members of the coroutine frame will be an address of a resume and destroy functions representing the coroutine behavior that needs to happen when coroutine is resumed and destroyed respectively.

 .. code-block:: llvm